aiming-taxonomy/glossary/readme.md

 ## Time-to-kill (TTK)

 The amount of damage that must be done in order to eliminate a target.
-Often used in the context of high-ttk (health health) or low-ttk (low health) games.
+Often used in the context of high-ttk (high health) or low-ttk (low health) games.

 ## Tracking